zawarzh/zawarzh.github.io/_pages/cv.md

 ======
 **Membership**
 *	Member of the Association for Computing Machinery (ACM).
+*	Member of the  European Alliance for Innovation (EAI).
 *	Member of Intelligent Computing Laboratory (ICL) at Macquarie University, Australia.
 *	Pakistan Engineering Council Registered Member.
 Registration No: COMP/11636
 *	Member of Telecommunication and Networking (TELECON) research group in GIK Institute, Pakistan.